JawherKl/netsjs-csv-check/README.md

 # NestJS CSV Processor

-This project is a NestJS application designed to process CSV uploads with multiple levels of validation and checks.
+This project is a NestJS application designed to process and validate CSV uploads with multiple levels of validation and checks.
 It's using MinIO for storage and PostgreSQL for data management.

 ## Features